datatalking/TDD_DjangoProject/README.md

 ##### Thanks to https://github.com/MartinThoma/cfg_load best practices
 * The recommended way to run TDD_DjangoProject is run the 'scrapescript.py' which is inside the /scraper folder
+# SOURCE Test-Driven Development with Django by Packt Publishing Kevin Harvey

 ## Installation